 - Length of driving record.
-Although accidents on your driving record go back 3 years, you might have a raised premium for up to 5.
+Although accidents on your driving record usually go back three years, you might have a raised premium for up to five.

 - Safe driving discounts.
 Losing discounts for safe driving and a claims-free history could translate into a higher cost.

 Average insurance premium increases by accident type

 The national average cost of car insurance is $1,410 a year.
 You might expect your insurance to increase by half for a standard car crash, leaving you to pay about $700 extra a year.
 That figure goes down for less serious crashes.

 |Accident type||National average insurance rate increase||Average additional premium cost|

 |Bodily injury claim||49%||+$691|

 |Fender bender resulting in $2,000 or more in damages||41%||+$578|

 Why do insurance rates go up after an accident?